-In September 2019, I attempted to run the entire length of the Thames Path route in five days.
+In September 2019, I attempted to run a five day ultra marathon along the entire length of the Thames Path route.
 The trail runs from the source of the River Thames in Kemble, Gloucestershire to the Thames Barrier in Charlton, London.
 An estimated distance of 184 miles.

 WEDNESDAY 18TH SEPTEMBER 2019